 Note: It’s important to realize that Grace didn’t replace Law, it just interrupted it.
 Law has another 7 years to run, called Daniel’s 70th Week (Daniel 9:24-27), which fills the time between the Rapture and the 2nd Coming.
 During this time all the nations to which Israel has been scattered will be completely destroyed and Israel will be disciplined in preparation for receiving the Kingdom (Jeremiah 30:4-11).

-7) The Kingdom … the 1000 Year Reign of Christ that begins with the 2nd Coming.
 This time Israel will accept the Kingdom offer (Zechariah 12:10, Zechariah 14:8-9).
 Satan will be bound (Rev. 20:2), all unbelievers will be expelled from the planet (Matt.
 25:41-46), and God will once again dwell in the midst of His people (Ezek.
 43:6-7).
-You’d think man could finally live in a manner pleasing to God.
-But he can’t.
+You’d think the world could finally live in a manner pleasing to God.
+But we can’t.
 Eventually, with the exception of Israel, the world will rebel against God and His people.
 God will send fire to consume them all (Rev. 20:7-10).

 What Is God’s Purpose In This?

-Two of the major changes that dispensationalism as we know it today brought upon the post reformation world were the return to a literal interpretation of Scripture, especially where it deals with prophecy, and the realization that there’s a distinct difference between Israel and the Church in the End Times.
-It’s the best tool I know of for determining the context of a passage and understanding who its intended recipients are.
+Two of the major changes that dispensationalism, as we know it today, brought us are the return to a literal interpretation of Scripture (especially where it deals with prophecy) and the realization that there’s a distinct difference between Israel and the Church in the End Times.
+It’s the best tool I know of to determine the context of a passage and understand who its intended recipients are.
 (Reform theology does not adhere to a literal interpretation of Scripture, treats end times prophecy as allegorical, and blurs the distinction between Israel and the Church to the point where some claim the Church has replaced Israel in God’s plan making Israel an unnecessary part of our times.)